chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 ## Chronology and VEX Documents

-Assessing the impact of CVEs on a software product is process that takes time, and the status will change over time.
-VEX is designed to communicate with users as time progresses, and there may therefore be multiple VEX documents associated with a product.
+Assessing the impact of CVEs on a software product is process that takes time and the status will change over time.
+VEX is designed to communicate with users as the status changes, and there may therefore be multiple VEX documents associated with a product.

 To understand how this may work in practice, below is an example timeline for the VEX documents associated with a given product and CVE.